belmead/hugo-blog/content/posts/2025-03-31-accessible-table.md

 ![Pre-stained](/img/2025-3-30_pre-stain.jpeg)

 Up next is the stain and the spar poly application.
-I hate these steps most of all, since they take ages and are finicky, so I'll update as that gets completed.
+I dislike these steps most of all, since they take ages and are finicky, so I'll update as that gets completed.